-This laser throw line comes with all the hardware you need for fast and easy installation.
+This throw line comes with all the hardware you need for fast and easy installation.
 The laser can be mounted to a wall, backboard, or cabinet.
 Once installed, you can measure the distance and adjust the laser based on whether you’re throwing soft or steel tipped darts.
-The laser comes with a built-in bubble level, for fast and simple set up.
-The laser’s bulb is also UL certified and has a twenty-thousand-hour play rating.
+It comes with a built-in bubble level, for fast and simple set up.
+The laser’s bulb is also UL certified and has a twenty-thousand-hour play rating making it perfect for bars and darts professionals who train every day.
 Additionally, the laser will remain securely in place, thanks to the heavy-duty mounting screws that prevent the laser from shifting the line.

 - Easy to install

 - Can be used for both soft and steel tipped darts

 - Bulb is UL certified

 - Laser may be difficult to see in bright light conditions

 This model is covered by a 180-day warranty, which will be a huge selling point for most buyers.
 The laser is highly adjustable, so you can throw both soft and steel tipped darts, simply measure and adjust the throw line distance.
 Versatile, easy to install, and an affordable way to upgrade the look of your home game room, this model is also a steel for the price.

 MD Sports 2 in 1 Laser Toe Line and Dartboard Light

 The MD Sports 2 in 1 Laser toe line is one of the cheaper models you can buy out there.
 Despite its price, though, it really does what it is supposed to.
 The laser is fairly decent and there are LED lights included to illuminate your dartboard.
 All that makes for an epic game room visual experience and actually helps you practice your distance without the need of sticky floor throw lines!